 The chow chow is a native of China and among the most ancient of all dog breeds, dating back as early as 206 B.C.
-DNA analysis shows they are in the branch that includes the shar pei, shiba inu, and akita, distinct from the lineage of all other dogs.
+DNA analysis shows chows are in the branch that includes the shar-pei, Shiba Inu, and Akita, and are distinct from the lineage of all other dogs.
 They were used as temple guards in Asia.
-Though today's chow is a member of the non-sporting group, the breed was actually used for hunting over 2000 years ago, as shown on bas-relief carvings.
+Though today's chow is a member of the non-sporting group, the breed was actually used for hunting over 2,000 years ago, as shown on bas-relief carvings.

-Chows were brought to the U.S. in the late 1800s and were officially recognized by the American Kennel Club (AKC) in 1903.
-Resident Calvin Coolidge had two chows in the White House.
-In more recent years, those owned by Martha Stewart have made appearances on her television programs.
+Chows were brought to the U.S. in the late 1800s and were officially recognized by the American Kennel Club in 1903.
+President Calvin Coolidge had two chows in the White House.
+Home guru Martha Stewart has had two chows that made television appearances on her lifestyle programs.

 Chow Chow Care

-You will also want to trim your dog's nails every couple of weeks if they don't get worn down from activity.
-It's also good to pay attention to dental hygiene and brush your dog's teeth two to three times per week.
+You will also want to trim your dog's nails every couple of weeks if they do not get worn down from activity.
+It is also good to pay attention to dental hygiene and brush your dog's teeth two to three times per week.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of: